containerize-com/Products/en/office-productivity/neooffice/_index.md

 description: NeoOffice is a free and open-source office suite for macOS.
 It’s based on LibreOffice and OpenOffice and supports all the features.
 singlepageh1title: Open-Source Office Suite, Microsoft Office Replacemnt for macOS
 singlepageh2title: NeoOffice is an open-source office suite for Mac that is based on OpenOffice and LibreOffice.
 With NeoOffice, you can view, edit, and save OpenOffice documents.
-Shortdescriptionlistingpage: NeoOffice is an open-source office suite for Mac that is based on OpenOffice and LibreOffice.
-With NeoOffice, you can view, edit, and save OpenOffice documents.
+Shortdescriptionlistingpage: NeoOffice is a 100% free and open-source office productivity suite.
+This is a great software if you are trying to switch from Microsoft Software but something a little cheaper which is 100% free in this case.
 linktitle: NeoOffice
-Imagetext:  Free Office Productivity
+Imagetext:  Office Productivity
 draft: false
 weight: 3
 layout: "single"